getify/You-Dont-Know-JS/scope-closures/apA.md

 Chapter 7 presented two different models for wrapping your head around closure:

-* closure is a function instance remembering its outer variables even as that function is passed around and **invoked in** other scopes.
+* Closure is a function instance remembering its outer variables even as that function is passed around and **invoked in** other scopes.

-* closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and **invoked from** other scopes.
+* Closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and **invoked from** other scopes.

 These models are not wildly divergent, but they do approach from a different perspective.
 And that different perspective changes what we should call a closure or not.